-All 7th grade students will read a total of ONE book.
+All 7th-grade students MUST read a total of ONE book.

-Mandatory 7th Grade Title (all students entering seventh grade are required to read) Stargirl by Jerry Spinelli
+Mandatory 7th Grade Title (all students entering seventh grade are required to read) The Unteachables by Gordon Korman

-- You will take an open-book and note multiple-choice quiz on Stargirl when you return to school in August. - You must be able to participate in a class discussion of the novel (book-club-style) during the first full week of the year.
+- You will take an open-book and note multiple-choice quiz onwhen you return to school in August. - You must be able to participate in a class discussion of the novel (book club-style) during the first full week of the year.
 You will be assessed on your participation.
-You may use any notes you took or the novel itself.
+You may use any notes you took and/or the novel itself.
 Notes are not required and will not be graded, but may be helpful.